 Just over a week after returning from this event, I have tried to make sense of it so have spent some time reflecting and writing down my experiences.
 Hopefully you can take something from it, just like I have.

 The first and most frequent question I got asked after entering the race was, “Why?”

-After some research, I decided to enter the Haute Route Alps, described as the hardest amateur bike race in the world.
-It takes place in August over 7 days in the French and Italian Alps, with over 400 entrants.
+After some research, I decided to enter the 7-day Haute Route Alps, described as the hardest amateur bike race in the world.
+It takes place in August in the French and Italian Alps, with over 400 entrants.
 It covers 755 km and over 20,000 metres of climbing over the mountains made famous by the Tour de France.
 We would summit 15 mountain passes during the week and would be faced with the usual unpredictable high mountain weather systems and strict cut-off times.
 A plan was a must!

 Finding the time to juggle all of life’s challenges with a training programme that was fit for purpose was always going to be difficult.
 The ideal preparation would have been to go and live in the Alps for a few months and complete 20–30 hours of training per week, but this was unrealistic, although a lot of my fellow competitors did exactly that and, indeed, treated this event as their very own Tour De France.
 My goal had to be more reasonable than that, especially being a short, stocky, fast-twitch Welshman!
 I am not exactly designed to go uphill fast like some of the competitors, who weigh 30–40% less than me and are half my age!

 My goal was quite simply to finish each day and, therefore, finish the race and not miss a cut-off time.
 This, I thought, was achievable, and with a consistent and free-flowing training programme since the spring and regular advice from cycling coaches and friends Jo Tindley and Dean Downing throughout the summer, my fitness improved.
 Over time, my confidence grew.
 I had this.